peteroupc/peteroupc.github.io/colorgen.md

 **Note:** As used in the [CSS color module level 3](http://www.w3.org/TR/css3-color/), for example, colors in the HTML color format or the 3-digit format are in the (nonlinearized) [_sRGB color space_](#sRGB_and_Linearized_RGB).

-<a id=Color_Spaces></a>
-## Color Spaces

-The following discusses several color spaces of practical interest.

 <a id=sRGB_and_Linearized_RGB></a>
 ### sRGB and Linearized RGB

-The _sRGB color space_ is a nonlinear "working space" for describing red-green-blue colors and based on the color output of cathode-ray-tube monitors under typical viewing conditions.
+Among RGB color spaces, one of the most popular is the _sRGB color space_.
+The _sRGB color space_ is a nonlinear "working space" for describing red-green-blue colors and is based on the color output of cathode-ray-tube monitors.
 (For background, see the [sRGB proposal](https://www.w3.org/Graphics/Color/sRGB).)

 Although most RGB working spaces are linearized by _gamma encoding_, sRGB is different; the formula to use to linearize sRGB colors is similar to, but is not, applying a gamma exponent of 2.2.<sup>[(3)](#Note3)</sup> (Microsoft documentation, especially for Windows Presentation Foundation, uses the term _scRGB_ to refer above all to linearized sRGB colors in the 0-1 format<sup>[(9)](#Note9).)